todogroup/outbound-oss/Contributions-to-existing-projects.md

-# Why contribute to OSS projects?

-Using open source can bring to organizations different benefits such as product development acceleration & innovation or R&D cost reduction.
-However, contributing to open source projects brings us more opportunities on the table:

-**Grow footprint within mission-critical technologies the organization relies on**

-When giving back to open source, organizations can drive industry leadership by providing strong influence on the technologies used in its products.
-This can help commoditize competing products and services as open source replaces critical components of innovation ecosystems.

-**Improving talent retention and adquisition**

-Moreover, participating in open source projects gives you an edge in the talent war because [organizations with strong open source R&D attract top software talent](https://opensource.org/strategic).

 # How to contribute to OSS projects

 Building better relationshipts with the open source ecosystem has its own set of challenges, but it becomes easier if you have a clear plan to follow.
 Here are some guidelines to a number of practices that organizations can can adopt.